 The R 22 Phase Out

 Most central air systems installed before 2011 used R 22 refrigerant which is also known as freon.
 This type of refrigerant is being phased out due to its harmful effect on the ozone layer.
 Central air systems manufactured since 2011 use R 410a refrigerant which is also known as puron.
-Supplies of R 22 will become limited over time.
-The cost of this refrigerant has skyrocketed and will no longer be produced after 2020.
-If you have a central air system which is low on R 22 refrigerant it is in your best interest to make sure the technician servicing your system finds the source of the leak and repairs it as opposed to just topping it off.
+Supplies of R 22 will become limited over time, so the cost of this refrigerant has skyrocketed and will no longer be produced after 2020.
+If you have a central air system which is low on R 22 refrigerant, it is in your best interest to make sure the technician servicing your system finds the source of the leak and repairs it as opposed to just topping it off.

 What to check before you call

 If your air conditioner is not working it may be something simple that does not require a technician.
 If nothing is turning on, check to make sure that the switch is on at the furnace and that the breaker is on.
 Also, check the outside breaker and make sure that is on as well.
 If your thermostat flashes a battery icon try replacing the batteries.
 Air conditioners that freeze up may just need a clean filter.
 If your central air is frozen, let it thaw out by turning it off for a few hours then run it with a clean filter to see if that solves the problem.
 If these solutions do not fix the problem, you will need a repair that we would be happy to help you with.
 Give us a call and we will send out a friendly and knowledgeable technician to diagnose the problem.